plone/training/dexterity_2.rst

           <property name="behaviors">
           ...

-    * Create a upgrade step that changes the class of the existing talks.
+    * Create an upgrade step that changes the class of the existing talks.
 A reuseable method to do such a thing is in is `plone.app.contenttypes.migration.dxmigration.migrate_base_class_to_new_class <https://github.com/plone/plone.app.contenttypes/blob/master/plone/app/contenttypes/migration/dxmigration.py#L130>`_.

 .. _dexterity2-upgrades-label:

-Upgrade-steps
+Upgrade steps
 -------------

 When projects evolve you'll sometimes have to modify various things while the site is already up and brimming with content and users.
-Upgrade steps are pieces of code that run when upgrading from one version of a addon to a newer one.
+Upgrade steps are pieces of code that run when upgrading from one version of an addon to a newer one.
 They can do just about anything.

-We will create a upgrade step that
+We will create an upgrade step that

-* runs the typeinfo-step (i.e. loads the GenericSetup configuration stores in ``profiles/default/types.xml`` and ``profiles/default/types/...`` so we don't have to reinstall the addon to have our changes from above take effect) and
+* runs the typeinfo step (i.e. loads the GenericSetup configuration stores in ``profiles/default/types.xml`` and ``profiles/default/types/...`` so we don't have to reinstall the addon to have our changes from above take effect) and
 * cleans up some content that might be scattered around the site in the early stages of creating it.
 We will move all talks to a folder ``talks`` (unless they already are there).

-Upgrade steps are usually registered in their own zcml-file.
+Upgrade steps are usually registered in their own zcml file.
 Create ``upgrades.zcml``

 .. code-block:: xml
     :linenos: